Bishop: Canonical age

 As the bishop's role further developed into the 4th century, the First Council of Nicaea decreed that bishops should be ordained by at least three others.
 Age requirements for episcopal ordination or consecration were neither universal nor fixed in early Christian churches.
-It was, however, universally required that a bishop be male.

-Lacking a definitive ecumenical age requirement for holy orders—between the early ecumenical councils of the Great and imperial Roman churches, and after schism into the Latin and Greek churches—young men had been ordained, appointed, and/or enthroned as bishops, some as young as 5.
+It was, however, universally required that a bishop be male; and lacking a definitive ecumenical age requirement for holy orders—between the early ecumenical councils of the Great and imperial Roman churches, and after schism into the Latin and Greek churches—young men had been ordained, appointed, and/or enthroned as bishops, archbishops, patriarchs and cardinals, some as young as 5.